seanorourke7/RPSLS/README.md

 ## Bugs

+When the game reaches a score of 5 the user was able to continue to select buttons until the page timed out.
+This was picked up in the assessment feedback and so I changed it.
+Now when a score of 5 is reached the game area where the buttons are located is hidden.
+It was suggested to disable the buttons however I decided to hide them as it's more aesthetically pleasing.

+It was suggested in the assesment feedback to move the game area into sections but when I did this the W3C validator gave warnings for not having headers in my sections so I left them as DIV's.

 When checking Javascript Validator JsHint, I got several errors referencing the use of 'let' to declare a variable.
 I changed these to 'var'.

 I also got an error about declaring a 'var' outside a funtion which led me to realise that I had the game start without listening for the DOM to be loaded and the initial code was not written into an enclosed fuction.
 So I re-wrote the initial code into a function that listens for the DOM to be loaded.